 All of these stools are nice for making your pottery throwing experience as fun and comfortable as possible.

 Taking care of your butt and back is pretty important when you want to relax and create a unique piece of pottery.
-I really do notice the difference when sitting for hours and not wanting to get up because I’m comfortable and enjoying my work.
+You really do notice the difference when sitting for hours and not wanting to get up.
 Having a good seat is number one when it comes to maintaining a good posture.
 So choose the one that works best for you.